 Update your information

-Help us serve you better by updating your primary and alternate phone numbers.
-Our automated system will match your landline or mobile number to your residential or business address when you call, helping us locate outages and problems quickly.
+Help us serve you better by updating your contact information (phone numbers and email address).
+Our automated system will match your information to your service address when you call or go online to report an outage.

 Tampa Electric's Power Updates will keep you informed about your electric service.
 When you sign up, you can let us know how you'd like us to contact you.
 You can receive texts, emails, and/or phone calls regarding your service and other important information.

 If you already have a Power Updates profile, log in to manage your contact information and settings.Sign up Log in